Introduction to the Natural Gas Industry, Infrastructure and Regulations

 Tom Russo, Principal, Russo on Energy LLC

-Tom Russo is an Energy and Environmental expert with unique regulatory skills in siting energy infrastructure, markets and physical/cybersecurity.
+Tom Russo is an Energy and Environmental expert with unique FERC regulatory skills in siting hydropower, natural gas and liquefied natural gas infrastructure, NEPA environmental impact assessment and in how energy markets, prices and physical/cybersecurity affect infrastructure investments.

 Mr. Russo is a native of Brooklyn, New York.
 He earned a credential as a Certified Information Systems Security Professional (CISSP) in 2010.
 He also graduated with a MBA in Finance from the George Washington University and a MS in Biology from the University of Alabama.